YvesBas/Tadarida-C/README.md

 ### seuils_analyse.r
 Use the secondary output of buildClassif_HF.r (ProbEspXXX.csv) to compute :
+- logistic regression coefficients (Int and Pente) that allows to convert confidence scores to real success probability
 - score thresholds over which error risk should not exceed 1, 5, 10 and 50 %
 - corresponding false positive and negative rates according to each species (beware that these rates are calculated on your RSDB and could be either underestimates of ground truth if you selected high quality recordings as reference, or alternatively overestimates if you overselected problematic files)